sz3/pogui/README.md

 A desktop application for encrypting and/or backing up files.
 Uses [pog](https://github.com/sz3/pog) under the hood, as the name suggests.

 pogui is beta software!
-But it is *functional*, so there's that!
+But it does mostly work, so there's that!

 ## Installation